-The Institute facilitates development of ethical, responsible leaders who want to use their leadership abilities at school, on the job and to serve society.
-The Institute promotes servantleadership; that is, the desire to lead because it is the best way to serve others and serve society.
+The Institute facilitates development of ethical, responsible leaders who want to use their leadership abilities at school, on the job and in various sectors of society.
+The Institute promotes servant-leadership; that is, the desire to lead when it is the best way to serve others and the organization.